-What will Shahid-Mira wear to Deep-Veer's wedding?
+What will Shahid-Mira wear to DeepVeer's reception?

 Every outing of Saif's stylish family is tailor-made to grab eyeballs.

-Here's to another colour-coordinated splash by the trio celebrating his Love Aaj Kal and Cocktail co-star's saat pheras.
+Here's to another colour-coordinated splash by the trio celebrating his Love Aaj Kal and Cocktail co-star's nuptials.

 Arjun Kapoor